 Labs Supporting JET Research

-Department of Electrical, Electronic and Computer Engineering (EECE)
+Electrical, Electronic & Computer Engineering (EECE)

 SANEDI Smart Grids Labs

-JET Lab (with Chemical Engineering)
+JET Lab

 Power Electronics Lab